iwilkey/voxar/README.md

 ## Getting Started

 Voxar is based off of libGDX, a free and open-source game-development application framework.
-This means all the C and C++ dependencies are handled, and all GDX tools are readily available for use as well.
-The only concept you should familiarize yourself with is Gradle, the build system that handles Voxar compilation, testing, distribution, and porting.
+This means all the C and C++ dependencies are handled, and all GDX tools are readily available for use.
+The only tool you should familiarize yourself with is Gradle, the build system that handles Voxar's compilation, testing, and distribution.

     *...
 [UNDER CONSTRUCTION] ...*